mscheltienne/template-python/README.md

 - [ ] Edit the triggers in the release workflow, setup PyPI trusted publishing, and remove the publishing URL to test PyPI

-The package can then be installed in a given environment with `pip install -e .` (assuming the current working directory is the root of the repository).
+The environment can then be setup with `uv sync` (assuming the current working directory is the root of the repository).

 ## Documentation build